 Affiliation: Batman family / Outsiders

 For my money, Cassandra Cain is one of the most compelling Asian American superheroes I’ve seen in comics, whose run as Batgirl nearly (though not quite) equals the greatness of pre-New 52 Barbara Gordon/Oracle.
 It’s not her background as the ultimate assassin, which is trite.
 It’s the way she starts out being mute/semi-mute due to the abuse from her father, the assassin David Cain, who raised her so that physical combat would be her only “language”.
-And her haunting cowl, with the lower half sewn over with a patch of fabric, spoke volumes about the silence of child abuse.
+Her haunting cowl, with the lower half sewn over with a patch of fabric, spoke volumes about trauma-induced silence in the face of abuse.
 Much like Batman himself, she was an uncompromising character willing to give up everything, including her life, to be truly great at what she does and to redeem her tortured past.
-And her relationship with Lady Shiva, especially a certain promise she makes to her in a pivotal moment, is the stuff of comic legend.
+And her relationship with Lady Shiva, especially a certain promise she makes to her in a pivotal moment, is the stuff of comics legend.